 Novo Nordisk (NVO) Gains As Market Dips: What You Should Know

-Heading into today, shares of the drugmaker had gained 20.7% over the past month, outpacing the Medical sector's gain of 7.66% and the S&P 500's gain of 7.71% in that time.
+Coming into today, shares of the drugmaker had gained 12.5% in the past month.
+In that same time, the Medical sector gained 6.18%, while the S&P 500 gained 6.22%.

 Investors will be hoping for strength from Novo Nordisk as it approaches its next earnings release.
 On that day, Novo Nordisk is projected to report earnings of $1.12 per share, which would represent year-over-year growth of 19.15%.
-Meanwhile, our latest consensus estimate is calling for revenue of $6.7 billion, up 5.71% from the prior-year quarter.
+Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $6.7 billion, up 5.71% from the year-ago period.

-For the full year, our Zacks Consensus Estimates are projecting earnings of $4.52 per share and revenue of $29.9 billion, which would represent changes of +30.64% and +19.5%, respectively, from the prior year.
+Looking at the full year, our Zacks Consensus Estimates suggest analysts are expecting earnings of $4.52 per share and revenue of $29.9 billion.
+These totals would mark changes of +30.64% and +19.5%, respectively, from last year.

-Investors might also notice recent changes to analyst estimates for Novo Nordisk.
-These revisions typically reflect the latest short-term business trends, which can change frequently.
-As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.
+Investors should also note any recent changes to analyst estimates for Novo Nordisk.
+These recent revisions tend to reflect the evolving nature of short-term business trends.
+With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

 The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
 It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-The Zacks Consensus EPS estimate has moved 2% higher within the past month.
-Novo Nordisk currently has a Zacks Rank of #1 (Strong Buy).
+Within the past 30 days, our consensus EPS projection has moved 2% higher.
+Novo Nordisk is currently sporting a Zacks Rank of #1 (Strong Buy).

-Looking at its valuation, Novo Nordisk is holding a Forward P/E ratio of 37.12.
-This valuation marks a premium compared to its industry's average Forward P/E of 15.01.
+Valuation is also important, so investors should note that Novo Nordisk has a Forward P/E ratio of 36.54 right now.
+For comparison, its industry has an average Forward P/E of 14.84, which means Novo Nordisk is trading at a premium to the group.

-We can also see that NVO currently has a PEG ratio of 1.79.
-The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
-The Large Cap Pharmaceuticals industry currently had an average PEG ratio of 1.84 as of yesterday's close.
+Investors should also note that NVO has a PEG ratio of 1.76 right now.
+This metric is used similarly to the famous P/E ratio, but the PEG ratio also takes into account the stock's expected earnings growth rate.
+Large Cap Pharmaceuticals stocks are, on average, holding a PEG ratio of 1.82 based on yesterday's closing prices.